hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 * Motivation: The author researches the inconsistency between the service of contract verification (e.g., Etherscan) and the real source code of the contract.
 * Background: The service of contract verification will display the source code of the contract submitted by the developer, but the adversary can submit the malicious source code of the contract to deceive the verification service and mislead the user.
 * Design: The author summarizes the six steps of the verification service, and abstracts the three security properties of such verification service including data integrity, data consistency, and unambiguous Reference.
 * discover: Based on the three security properties the author unveils eight vulnerabilities of verification services, which the adversary can exploit to deceive the verification service.
-The eight vulnerabilities of verification services are caused by compilers, EVM design, and libraries etc.
+The eight vulnerabilities of verification services are caused by compilers, EVM design, and libraries, etc.
 * Evaluation: The author conduct the experiment of Verification Services into Etherscan, Sourcify, and Blockscout.
 They uncovered 19 exploitable vulnerabilities in total on such services and lead to a financial loss of $7.2M.